vanwagonet/modules/README.md

 These scripts create the `define` function used to create a module environment in the browser.
 You can reference the file how ever you'd like; they are in the `lib` folder in the source code.
-However, the preferred way is to include a script tag pointing to the path the middleware is listening to:
+However, the preferred way is to include a script tag pointing to the path the middleware is listening to, or to a bundle including define:

-	<script src="/path/to/middleware/define.min.js"></script>
+	<script src="/path/to/define.min.js"></script>

 * `define(id, dependencies?, factory)` -- Define module `id`. `id` is required in this implementation.
 If the `dependencies` parameter is omitted, the factory